HOME - KARKAMIŢ

-Two inscribed basalt blocks were originally from a gateway, but were found as reused lying face down at the threshold of the King's Gate.
-The inscription (KARKAMIŠ A11b+c) belongs to ruler Katuwa and talks about the revolt and recovery of Karkamış, conquests, and construction of "upper floors."
-Dates to the 10th-9th century BCE and on display in the Anatolian Civilizations Museum in Ankara.
+Two inscribed basalt blocks were originally from a gateway but were found as reused, lying face down at the threshold of the King's Gate.
+The inscriptions on two blocks form a single text (KARKAMIŠ A11b+c), which belongs to ruler Katuwa and talks about a suppressed revolt in Karkamýţ, conquests, and the construction of "upper floors."
+Dates to the 10th-9th century BCE and is on display in the Anatolian Civilizations Museum in Ankara.

 Literature: